-- a. the skills, expertise and experience of any proposed Director; - b. the relevant and appropriateness of these skills, expertise and experience when compared to those of the current Board; - c. the remuneration requirements of any proposed Director; - d. the terms of appointment must be recorded in a letter of appointment taking into consideration the ASX Recommendations, if appointed this will form the basis of the written agreement between the Company and the director; - e. the results of an appropriate background check, which the Board will undertake; and - f. the terms of appointment must be in accordance with the Company's Constitution, the Corporations Act and the Listing Rules.
+- a. the skills, expertise and experience of any proposed Director; - b. the relevant and appropriateness of these skills, expertise and experience when compared to those of the current Board; - c. the terms of appointment must be recorded in a letter of appointment taking into consideration the ASX Recommendations, if appointed this will form the basis of the written agreement between the Company and the Director; - d. the results of an appropriate background check, which the Board will undertake; and - e. the terms of appointment must be in accordance with the Company's Constitution, the Corporations Act and the Listing Rules.